MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/one-version.md

 | 7.x           | Customers on 7.x will receive a monthly platform and financial reporting update.
 You will be required to have an update that's no older than 3 months.
 You are required to upgrade to 8.1 before April 2019 (unless extensions are not available, the only overlayered version in market will be version 7.3).
 Starting April 2019, the service will be updated to version 10.0. |

 ### What does the update contain?
 For 8.1 and later, service updates will contain application (including financial, reporting, and Retail) and platform changes that are critical improvements to the service including regulatory updates.
 New experiences will be opt-in.
+The service updates are backward compatible.
 There will be a single version representing this update.

 ### What is a regulatory update?
 A regulatory update is a new feature or an existing feature change required by law (usually for a specific country/region).
 The regulatory update is always required by a specific law enforcement date (LED) and should be enabled by this date or earlier.